 |Year||Actual Sales||Target Sales|

-Step-1: Open Dashboard in Power BI Service.
+Step-1: Open the Dashboard in Power BI Service.
 Here, we have two visuals: 1- Card & 2- Gauge Visual.
 I will set Data alert for Card visual.

 Step-2: Now click to ellipse icon of card visual > Select Manage alerts.